-(a) A comprehensive assessment of the client's substance use disorder must be administered face-to-face by an alcohol and drug counselor within three calendar days after service initiation for a residential program or during the initial session for all other programs.
-If the comprehensive assessment is not completed during the initial session, the client-centered reason for the delay must be documented in the client's file and the planned completion date.
-If the client received a comprehensive assessment that authorized the treatment service, an alcohol and drug counselor must review the assessment to determine compliance with this subdivision, including applicable timelines.
-If available, the alcohol and drug counselor may use current information provided by a referring agency or other source as a supplement.
-Information gathered more than 45 days before the date of admission is not considered current.
+(a) A comprehensive assessment of the client's substance use disorder must be administered face-to-face by an alcohol and drug counselor within three calendar days from the day of service initiation for a residential program or within three calendar days on which a treatment session has been provided of the day of service initiation for a client in a nonresidential program.
+If the comprehensive assessment is not completed within the required time frame, the person-centered reason for the delay and the planned completion date must be documented in the client's file.
+The comprehensive assessment is complete upon a qualified staff member's dated signature.
+If the client received a comprehensive assessment that authorized the treatment service, an alcohol and drug counselor may use the comprehensive assessment for requirements of this subdivision but must document a review of the comprehensive assessment and update the comprehensive assessment as clinically necessary to ensure compliance with this subdivision within applicable timelines.
 The comprehensive assessment must include sufficient information to complete the assessment summary according to subdivision 2 and the individual treatment plan according to section 245G.06.
 The comprehensive assessment must include information about the client's needs that relate to substance use and personal strengths that support recovery, including:

 (1) age, sex, cultural background, sexual orientation, living situation, economic status, and level of education;

-(3) previous attempts at treatment for substance misuse or substance use disorder, compulsive gambling, or mental illness;
+(3) a list of previous attempts at treatment for substance misuse or substance use disorder, compulsive gambling, or mental illness;

-(4) substance use history including amounts and types of substances used, frequency and duration of use, periods of abstinence, and circumstances of relapse, if any.
-For each substance used within the previous 30 days, the information must include the date of the most recent use and previous withdrawal symptoms;
+(4) a list of substance use history including amounts and types of substances used, frequency and duration of use, periods of abstinence, and circumstances of relapse, if any.
+For each substance used within the previous 30 days, the information must include the date of the most recent use and address the absence or presence of previous withdrawal symptoms;

 (5) specific problem behaviors exhibited by the client when under the influence of substances;

-(8) mental health history and psychiatric status, including symptoms, disability, current treatment supports, and psychotropic medication needed to maintain stability; the assessment must utilize screening tools approved by the commissioner pursuant to section 245.4863 to identify whether the client screens positive for co-occurring disorders;
+(8) mental health history, including symptoms and the effect on the client's ability to function; current mental health treatment; and psychotropic medication needed to maintain stability.
+The assessment must utilize screening tools approved by the commissioner pursuant to section 245.4863 to identify whether the client screens positive for co-occurring disorders;

 (9) arrests and legal interventions related to substance use;

-(10) ability to function appropriately in work and educational settings;
+(10) a description of how the client's use affected the client's ability to function appropriately in work and educational settings;

 (11) ability to understand written treatment materials, including rules and the client's rights;

-(12) risk-taking behavior, including behavior that puts the client at risk of exposure to blood-borne or sexually transmitted diseases;
+(12) a description of any risk-taking behavior, including behavior that puts the client at risk of exposure to blood-borne or sexually transmitted diseases;

-(15) whether the client recognizes problems related to substance use and is willing to follow treatment recommendations; and
+(16) whether the client recognizes needs related to substance use and is willing to follow treatment recommendations; and

 (b) If the client is identified as having opioid use disorder or seeking treatment for opioid use disorder, the program must provide educational information to the client concerning: